phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 path = /person/exchangeRate
 ```

 Note that the fieldName is now `exchangeRate` and the selectedFields is `["rate"]`.
-You will also not that the source field is populated with the person.
+You will also note that the source field is populated with the person.

 ## Cache

 Another question that comes up regularly is how can you cache your endpoint results.
-As an example, let's say the Exchange Rate information can be daily, so we do not want to make a call to the [exchangeratesapi.io](http://exchangeratesapi.io/) for every call.
+As an example, let's say the Exchange Rate information can be updated daily, so we do not want to make a call to the [exchangeratesapi.io](http://exchangeratesapi.io/) for every call.

 You can just use the caching that comes with Quarkus!
 Simply include the cache extension: